JohannesKahl/be.shell/README.md

 *Note* By default the script will ask if you want to backup your current config and theme, this functionality can also be invoked with:

     ./be.installer -b

+For get a list of all the commands:

+    ./be.installer -h

  **Manually**